LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    If a variable is blank in the template file, then it does not require a value.
 If a variable has a value there, it does require one.

-You may add modify to the ``.custom_job`` job that will then be included in all you CI jobs.
+You may modify to the ``.custom_job`` job that will then be included in all you CI jobs.
 This can be used to `export jUnit test reports`_, for example.
 Changes to that section are not mandatory.

 .. _add-jobs: